technout/cpu_throttle/README.md

 Required packages
 -----------------
 This script requires package: cpufrequtils
-Install command for Ubuntu based distro's: sudo apt install cpufrequtils
+Install command for Ubuntu based distro's: `sudo apt install cpufrequtils`

+Python version 3.7 or higher

 How to stress test the CPU
 --------------------------
-Stress testing cpu with command: stress -c 4 -t 120s With c the number of threads and t time in seconds to stress test.
+Stress testing cpu with command:
+`stress -c 4 -t 120s`
+With c the number of threads and t time in seconds to stress test.

 Install helpful Gnome extensions